Whtneyas/githubportfolio/README.md

 - Document features, functionalities, and technical aspects of the application.

+## Ideas and drawings
+My idea is very simple.
+The portfolio begins with a landing page that welcomes the user or viewer to the page.
+On the same page the user gets directed with an arrow facing down to projects made by me in github.The user can navigate through the menu.
+The menu contains, my overview, starred projects , achievements and repositories.
+The footer will display my social media handles.

+**Breakdown Sketch**

+In my drawings i also made a breakdown sketch to make it more easy for me to build this project.

+image.png

 ## Features
 - Displays starred projects
 - Displays the overview of projects